Moon Rabbit is a sustainable social enterprise café from community organisation the Bridge.

 - Our coffee is delivered in large, refillable tins by Padre Coffee, which we return for refilling.

-- Our coffee grounds are reused by Croxton School in its community garden.
+- Our coffee grounds are reused by Croxton School and DIVRS in their community gardens.

 - We take reusable containers to Preston Market to purchase all of our cheese and meat.

-- Our fruit and vegetables are delivered in cardboard boxes, which we return to our supplier, and we’ve worked with them to eliminate any produce arriving in plastic packaging.
+- Our fruit and vegetables are delivered in cardboard boxes, which we return to our supplier, and we’re working with them to eliminate any produce arriving in plastic packaging.

 - We hand-stamp our loyalty cards and business cards on reused cardboard.